 Verdict: The Yamaha THR5 is an ultra-convenient portable combo guitar amp with five amp models, modulation and time effects, and USB connectivity.
 This battery-powered amp is one of the best practice amps in the market today and offers you remarkable editing capabilities for your tone.

 Amp technology has come a long way, especially in hybrid, digital and solid-state models.
-Obviously, an all-tube double stack quality amp like Marshall or Fender will deliver a glorious tone, but that comes with a cost.
+Obviously, an all-tube double stack quality amp like Marshall or Fender will deliver a glorious tone (often beating out even the best combo amps), but that comes with a cost.
 Beyond the financial cost, you also sacrifice convenience in a drastic way, as carrying and storing these monster setups is no easy task.

 Interestingly, the tube vs. solid state debate is still a hot topic among guitarists, so it is important to clear that up here as well.